Code-Institute-Submissions/dcd_recDoc-mp4/README.md

 ## Testing ##
 Testing was mainly done by writing code and producing output and analysing issues found.
-The approach.pdf located in the additional_info folder, outlines the methodology used and issues encountered.
+The approach.pdf located in the additional_info folder, outlines the methodology used to derive routes and views and issues encountered.
+Some testing of mongodb methods was done in the cloud9 ide to see what output was produced.
+They are outlined in the methodsTest.py.pdf file in the additional_info folder.
+The developer tool was used to pinpoint styles in bootstrap to be changed to the materialize format.
+A lot of work was focused on ensuring that data in the forms is validated in such a way as to be consistent across all users.
+For example dates will alway be the same format, integers will always be integers, country of origin will always begin with a capital, suitable for vegans will always be either "Yes" or "No" and so on.
+Consistent input of data is essential, particularly when data is being computed for output in the dashboard.
+The app was run on chrome, firefox and microsoft edge and performed similarly across all 3 apps.
 The additional-info folder contains some additional files detailing background information relating to the project.
 Links also shown in acknowledgements below.
 *approach.pdf* Outlines the approach used with the python end and issues encountered.
 *methodsTest.pdf* This file outlines some tests run in the ide to view output from the methods illustrated within the mongodb and pymongo documentation.
 *additional-infoMP4.pdf* Lists other code sources consulted in completing this application.
 Also lists information sources and any references to licenses.
 ## Deployment ##
 The repository for this site is located at https://github.com/vmcggh18/dcd_recDoc-mp4
 The repo can be downloaded as a zip file for installation into a local ide.
 When installed locally, check